Frequently Asked Questions

 What is the difference between group and individual policies?

-Travel insurance can be included in the tour cost for all participants.
-This is generally the most cost effective way to buy travel insurance, but must be purchased for the entire group.
-The policy can include full cancellation coverage for all participants or be limited to post departure trip interruption/medical coverage.
+Comprehensive cancellation insurance can be included in the tour cost for all participants.
+This is generally the most cost effective way to buy cancellation insurance, but must be purchased for the entire group.
 We would be happy to supply additional information and pricing for group insurance on request.

 Passports and Visas